Donald-Brown/m_jquery/README.md

 ## Chapter 6 - how to use effects and animations
 - how to use effects
 - how to use animations

+## Chapter 7 - how to create and use jQuery plugins
+- intro to plugins
+- three of the most useful plugins
+- creating your own plugins
+- using plugins